PedanticHacker/ReChess/README.md

     - [**Python 3.12.4**](https://www.python.org/ftp/python/3.12.4/python-3.12.4-amd64.exe)

 2. In a command-line interface with admin privileges, install these:
+    - **psutil**, by executing the command `pip install psutil`
     - **PySide6**, by executing the command `pip install PySide6`
     - **python-chess**, by executing the command `pip install chess`

-Alternatively, you can also install **PySide6** and **python-chess** with the *pip* package manager in your command-line interface within ReChess's top-level directory, then execute this command:
+Alternatively, you can also install those three requirements with the *pip* package manager in your command-line interface within ReChess's top-level directory, then execute this command:

 ```bash
 pip install -r requirements.txt